MrYamous/symfony-docs/service_container/autowiring.rst

         use App\Util\TransformerInterface;
         use App\Util\UppercaseTransformer;

-        return function(ContainerConfigurator $container): void {
+        return App::config([
+            'services' => [
                 // ...

-            $services->set(Rot13Transformer::class)->autowire();
-            $services->set(UppercaseTransformer::class)->autowire();
+                Rot13Transformer::class => null,
+                UppercaseTransformer::class => null,

                 // the App\Util\UppercaseTransformer service will be
                 // injected when an App\Util\TransformerInterface
-            // type-hint for a $shoutyTransformer argument is detected
+                // type-hint for a $shoutyTransformer argument is detected TransformerInterface::class.' $shoutyTransformer' => service(UppercaseTransformer::class),
-            $services->alias(TransformerInterface::class.' $shoutyTransformer', UppercaseTransformer::class);

                 // If the argument used for injection does not match, but the
                 // type-hint still matches, the App\Util\Rot13Transformer
                 // service will be injected.
-            $services->alias(TransformerInterface::class, Rot13Transformer::class);

-            $services->set(TwitterClient::class)
+                TransformerInterface::class => service(Rot13Transformer::class),

+                TwitterClient::class => [
-                // the Rot13Transformer will be passed as the $transformer argument ->autowire()
+                    // the Rot13Transformer will be passed as the $transformer argument 'autowire' => true,

                     // If you wanted to choose the non-default service and do not
                     // want to use a named autowiring alias, wire it manually:
+                    // 'arguments' => [
+                    //     '$transformer' => service(UppercaseTransformer::class),
-                //     ->arg('$transformer', service(UppercaseTransformer::class))
+                    // ],
                     // ...
-            ;
-        };
+                ],
+            ],
+        ]);

 Thanks to the ``App\Util\TransformerInterface`` alias, any argument type-hinted with this interface will be passed the ``App\Util\Rot13Transformer`` service.